-We cope with the intensity of our times by telling stories of the hero’s journey and using beauty to pull deeply into the now.
-Through our art we homestead the future we want to live in, one where cheerful people make brave decisions and consciousness change is key to personal fulfillment and social harmony.
+Telling stories of the hero's journey and using beauty to pull deeply into the now can help us cope with the intensity of our times.
+Through art let us homestead the future we want to live in, one where cheerful people make brave decisions and consciousness change is key to personal fulfillment and social harmony.

 We have been together as a couple since 2000 and we delight in combining our huge range of digital and analog art making skills to produce colorful and thematically flamboyant paintings, textile art, animation, soft sculpture and toys, photos and digital art, installations and video.
 We also work together on design projects, like websites and exhibitions, for mostly educational and non-profit sector clients.
 Our individual and collaborative work has been exhibited and published in Canada and internationally.

 We both studied architecture at the University of Waterloo, were Toronto based for 6 years, then went nomad (see Internet on the Beach).
 The long term travel gives us freedom to explore in depth our favorite ideas, especially models of human consciousness and evolution.

 Dedicated to DIY and lifelong learning, in 2005 we gave up our Toronto home and possessions and took up a nomadic lifestyle as art project, dubbed Internet on the Beach.
 We wanted to experience the techno-nomad existence and to push the boundaries of freedom through technology, see just how far the network goes.
 Turns out it’s pretty far!
 And it also turns out that it’s far cheaper to travel full time than to live in a first world city…